mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 backgrounds, they look different from characters: they seem to be real photos run under some kind of Photoshop filter to make them appear like watercolors.
-While I understand that this likely saved a lot of time, I wish that the artists had drawn these by hand, or perhaps removed some of the detail and left more of the scene to readers' imaginations.
+While I understand that this likely saved a lot of time, I wish that the artists had drawn these by hand [^fn1], or perhaps removed some of the detail and left more of the scene to readers' imaginations.
 There are certain locations where the text describes something, such as a bench or table, that should be visible on-screen, but is not, because the photo doesn't capture enough of the space.